 Serving Suggestions

-These are perfect on-the-go or as an afternoon snack since they're fine at room temperature all day.
+Afternoon snack: These brownies travel well and make a great on-the-go snack since they're fine at room temperature all day.

-I'm perfectly happy having one or two of these after dinner as a healthy dessert.
-If you want to kick up the dessert-factor, serve these with your favorite non-dairy whipped cream or ice cream plus a dash of cinnamon on top!
+For dessert: I'm perfectly happy having one or two of these small brownies after dinner as a healthy dessert.
+For more indulgence, serve them with your favorite non-dairy whipped cream or vegan ganache on top!

-Banana brownies taste fantastic with a scoop of any of these vegan ice creams:
+Banana brownies taste fantastic with a scoop of any of these homemade vegan ice creams:

-- Vanilla-Maple Oat Ice Cream (a reader favorite!)
+- Vanilla Oat Milk Ice Cream - a reader favorite!

 - Banana Nice Cream